Ugh-that-guy/teveller/Teveller-CRB.md

 Active Countermeasures: When a vehicle equipped with Active Countermeasures is attacked by a rocket, missile, or grenade, throw 2D; on 7+, the Countermeasures intercept the munition, neutralizing the attack.

 Cepheus Engine SRD/Core Conversion Note
-To convert Cepheus Engine SRD/Core vehicle armor to Cepheus Deluxe, use the following table:
+To convert Cepheus Engine SRD/Core vehicle armor to TevellerRPG, use the following table:

-CE: SRD/Core Armor Rating	Cepheus Deluxe Armor Class
+CE: SRD/Core Armor Rating	TevellerRPG Armor Class
 6 or lower	Unarmored
 7-24	Light
 25 or higher and/or Hull/Structure of 40/40 or greater	Heavy